List of American Girl characters: Tenney Grant

 Hailing from Nashville, Tennessee, Tenney Grant is an aspiring young songwriter who dreams to express herself through music.
 The eponymous first book in the series by Kellen Hertz focuses on her efforts at songwriting and the opportunity to perform at the famed Bluebird Cafe.
 Unlike dolls from the Girl of the Year line, Tenney, along with Logan Everett, were marketed as regular characters to be sold for an extended period of time than as limited edition dolls sold only for a year before being discontinued.
+Tenney comes with a graphic t-shirt, denim vest, maroon pleated skirt, a pair of brown boots, and her paperback book.
 Tenney and Logan were eventually discontinued at the end of 2018.

 Logan Everett

 Tenney's sidekick and bandmate, Logan Everett is, in a break from series tradition, the first 18-inch boy doll from American Girl.
 Released alongside the main character in 2017, he is depicted as a drummer for Tenney's band, and as with Tenney, the Logan doll also comes with a modified hand to hold musical instruments.